 Tracking a series of related tasks against time is a process we perform often in both the workplace and in other aspects of our lives (such as that summer project - hint, hint - or to organise that next holiday if you are a detailed planner like I am).
+Having a project timeline that works for my pace is one of the ways people can oversee the entire project and take note of dependent tasks.

 The Gantt Chart